-Through participation at more than 40 Project Centers across the globe, all WPI undergraduates have the opportunity to complete their HUA, IQP, and MQP requirements off campus.
+Through participation at the project centers in China, WPI undergraduates have the opportunity to complete their IQP (Interactive Qualifying Project) and MQP (Major Qualifying Project) requirements off campus.

 - IQP students work with local organizations to tackle real-life problems and challenges where science and technology meet social issues and human needs.

 - MQP students pursue technical projects in their major field of study, frequently in partnership with industry leaders and other universities.